RustyPrime/AcerolaJam0_Asymberration/README.md

 However errors/crashes might occur, as this is actually a bug but left in on purpose for some shenanigans.

 ## Known issues
-- Sometimes overview player can not see what they spawned or the ground player is desyncing (workaround: both players restart the game)
+- Sometimes overview player can not see what they spawned or the ground player is desyncing (workaround: both players need to restart the game)